Jordan Riak: Death

 Riak died in April 2016 at the age of 81 in Alamo, California.

 Other attributions

 The character William Jordan Walcott in Blake Hutchison's 2016 novel Nobody's Property is named partially in honor of Riak.
 It is additionally implied in the novel that the woman Will calls "mom" is ardently opposed to corporal punishment, was a staunch supporter of Riak, and was even photographed with Riak at one point in the 1990s.

-His birthday (January 11) is currently designated as a religious holiday by the Church of Human Dignity, where he is also considered to be a Saint.
+Riak Park in the fictional city of Luna Vista, California in the Nobody's Property fiction series is also named in honor of him.